Portland Communications: History

-Staff
+Leadership

-Portland's chief executive officer is Victoria Dean, also known as Vikki Dean, who took over in late 2022.
-Dean is a former British High Commissioner to Barbados and the Eastern Caribbean, and was also global head of public policy at Google.
-In March 2024, PR Week reported she would be stepping down from her chief executive role at Portland.

-The company's first chief executive was founder Tim Allan.
-He stepped down in November 2019 when Portland's parent company Omnicom merged the company with another public affairs firm, GPlus.
-Allan was succeeded as chief executive by Mark Flanagan in January 2020, who held the role until 2022.
+Portland's chief executive officer (CEO) is Simon Whitehead, who took over in 2025.
+Prior to this, Victoria Dean, former British High Commissioner to Barbados and the Eastern Caribbean and global head of public policy at Google was CEO, with her departure announced in March 2024.
+The company's first CEO was founder Tim Allan, who stepped down in November 2019 when Portland's parent company Omnicom merged the company with another public affairs firm, GPlus.
+Allan was succeeded as CEO by Mark Flanagan in January 2020, who held the role until 2022.

 Controversies

 Appointment of James O'Shaughnessy

 In January 2012, Portland Communications hired James O'Shaughnessy, Prime Minister David Cameron's former director of policy, as Chief Policy Advisor.
 The Independent reported that O'Shaughnessy failed to inform the Whitehall committee which vets jobs for officials leaving Government, which was described by Sir Alistair Graham, the former chairman of the Committee of Standards in Public Life, as a "serious error of judgement".
 O'Shaughnessy was elevated to the peerage in 2015.